Combat 18: Post-Sargent history

 C18 has long been associated with loyalists in Northern Ireland.
 In July 2008, "C18" was painted on St Mary's Oratory in County Londonderry.
 On 18 June 2009, graves belonging to numerous people, including Provisional Irish Republican Army hunger-striker Bobby Sands were desecrated with C18 graffiti.
-Racist attacks on immigrants continue from members of C18.
-Weapons, ammunition and explosives have been seized by police in the UK and almost every country in which C18 is active.
+Racist attacks on immigrants continue to be carried out by members of C18.
+Weapons, ammunition, and explosives have been seized by police in the UK and almost every country in which C18 is active.
 In late 2010, five members of Combat 18 Australia (among them Jacob Marshall Hort and Bradley Neil Trappitt) were charged over an attack on a mosque in Perth, Western Australia.
 Several rounds were fired from a high-powered rifle into the Canning Turkish Islamic Mosque, causing over $15,000 damage.

+There exists a Finnish chapter of Combat 18 based in Harjavalta.
+On October 2, 2015, there was a neo-Nazi demonstration in Tampere with about 80 participants from Combat 18 and other Nazi groups.
+Attendants wore Totenkopf and SS symbols and one neo-Nazi choked out an antifascist counterdemonstrator.
+Combat 18 demonstrated in Harjavalta together with the Racial Volunteer Force.
+After Pori received refugees, C18 also organized street patrols together with unaffiliated local citizens.

 The online forum presence of Combat 18 was officially ended at the end of November 2014, with the Combat 18 forum redirecting to a US-based nationalist video and DVD merchandising store which now owns the domain.
 On 6 March 2018, eight members of Combat 18 were arrested in Athens, Greece, accused of multiple attacks on immigrants and activists.
 They had 50 kg of ANFO in their possession.

-On 23 January 2020, an important day in German history, because 75 years previously, Allied forces liberated the Auschwitz concentration camp, the German Minister of Interior banned Combat 18 nationwide in Germany.
-More than 200 police officers carried out raids in six German states seizing mobile phones, computers, unspecified weaponry, Nazi memorabilia and propaganda material.
+In 2019 Serbian Combat 18 was discovered to be trafficking firearms to Atomwaffen neo-Nazis selling handguns, assault rifles, grenades and RPG-7s from the Balkans to French neo-Nazis in Marseille.

-The murder of Walter Lübcke
+Murder of Walter Lübcke

 An alleged member of the German branch of Combat 18 named Stephen Ernst was the suspect in the case of the murdered local politician Walter Lübcke of the Christian Democratic Union of Germany.
 Ernst confessed to the crime on 25 June 2019.
 The Federal Minister of the Interior, Horst Seehofer, then announced his intention to ban the organisation in Germany.

+On 23 January 2020, the 75th anniversary of Allied forces liberated the Auschwitz concentration camp, the German Minister of the Interior banned Combat 18 nationwide in Germany.
+More than 200 police officers carried out raids in six German states seizing mobile phones, computers, unspecified weaponry, Nazi memorabilia, and propaganda material.